chinmayarvind23/AIvaluate/User guide and Installation guide.md

 ### Student Grades
 - **Managing Grades:**
   - Navigate to 'Student Grades' to view grade summary.
-  - Click on an assignment name to view the submissions and grades for that particular assignment.
+  - Here you can see grade analitics such as the class average, assignment averages, and max grades.

 ### Assignments
 - **Creating and Managing Assignments:**